 Before you ask: yes, you could potentially have different brand names for different countries.
 However, you want to consider the commercialization complications of having multiple brand names before you employ this strategy.
 It can result in regional offices competing for resources and may cause consumer confusion across borders.

 Not all linguists are created equal.
 Look for keywords like native, professional, and on the ground.
 This review should include an assessment of direct and partial semantic translation, ease of pronunciation, negative connotations and associations, visual and phonetic similarity, cultural relevance, implications, slang references, and similarity to other regional products, brands, or services.
 Again, save yourself the trouble and heartache of gaining internal and/or external favorability on a name that might have a deal-breaking conflict.

 4. Commercial Research

 We could fill books with considerations for commercial research, but for a global perspective, make sure you’re using verified panel vendors, professional translators, and that you’re asking the right questions.
-Your naming agency should work with you and tailor your survey to your product.
+Your naming agency should work with you and tailor your survey to your specific trademark development needs.

 If you succeed in the above checkpoints, you will end up with data-driven results to launch a world-class brand in your target regions.
 Your name is the foundation of your brand, so investing the time to conduct the naming process the right way will result in a substantial advantage for future commercialization stages.